zurooeu/study-genius-full-stack/deployment.md

-# FastAPI Project - Deployment
+# Study Genius Project - Deployment

 You can deploy the project using Docker Compose to a remote server.